 ii) containing no LP-WUSPS assistance information, then the AMF shall delete any old LP-WUSPS assistance information stored in the 5GMM context of the UE.

+3) the LP-WUS status IE containing a new LP-WUS status and the UE was previously assigned old LP-WUS status then the AMF shall consider both the old LP-WUS status and the new LP-WUS status as valid until the old LP-WUS status can be considered as invalid by the AMF.

 If the REGISTRATION ACCEPT message does not include:

 1) Negotiated PEIPS assistance information IE, then the AMF shall delete any old LP-WUSPS assistance information stored in the 5GMM context of the UE;